Romulo Espaldon: Military career

 In 1973, Espaldon replaced his fellow Kings Point cadet Commodore Gil Fernandez as commanding officer of the AFP Southwest Command (SOWESCOM) reportedly to satisfy the terms of surrender of the MNLF Magic Eight rebel commanders.
 They had previously sought the relief of Fernandez who allegedly lacked sympathy for the Muslims.
 This signaled a desire for a changed approach in Mindanao from that of hard-lining Fernandez.
 With the assumption of Espaldon, his predecessor's Vietnam-style tactics of Body count and Search and destroy were abandoned in favor of his policy of attraction and peaceful reconciliation.

-In addition to his military duties, he was appointed as the first governor of Tawi-Tawi when it became a province on September 11, 1973, and served until the first provincial elections were held pursuant to Presidential Decree No. 302.
-(Under the 1973 Constitution, only elective officials were prohibited from holding multiple government offices.)
-During the first 730 days of Tawi-Tawi as a province, Espaldon and Vice Governor Nur Jaafar spearheaded over 100 civilian infrastructure projects, including the construction of the provincial capitol, provincial hospital, public market, 50 mosques, school houses, radio station, airstrips, piers, houses, bridges, roads and water system.
+In addition to his military duties, Espaldon was appointed as the first governor of Tawi-Tawi when it became a province on September 11, 1973.
+During the first 730 days of Tawi-Tawi as a province, he spearheaded over 100 civilian infrastructure projects, including the construction of the provincial capitol, provincial hospital, public market, mosques, school houses, radio station, airstrips, piers, houses, bridges, roads, and water system.

 The following year, he was designated as the second military governor of the newly-created province of Basilan, but administered the affairs of government through Colonel Florencio E. Magsino.

 On December 29, 1973, Espaldon became the first naval officer to be donned the rank of rear admiral in the Philippine Navy.
 That same day, Commodore Hilario Ruiz, then Flag Officer-in-Command of the Philippine Navy, was likewise promoted to rear admiral.

 On July 7, 1975, the Office of the Regional Commissioner for Region IX was created within the policy of rapprochement, in reversal of the iron-fist approach and Espaldon served as its first and only commissioner until it was abolished and replaced with the Lupong Tagapagpaganap Ng Pook (LTP) in 1979.
 He was succeeded by Ulbert Ulama "Bob" Tugung.

 That same month, he led the signing and implementation of the Philippines-Indonesia Agreements on Border Crossing and Border Patrol which enhanced the maritime security cooperation between the two countries, for which he would later be awarded the Bintang Yudha Dharma Pratama, Indonesia's second highest military order of merit.